Reconstructing the Type Ia Supernova Absolute Magnitude with Two-Probe Physics-Informed Neural Networks: Introduction

-The main tool we use is a Physics-Informed Neural Network (PINN) \cite{Raissi2019, raissi2024physicsinformedneuralnetworksextensions, Dai:2023kip, Bachar:2025eja, Verma:2025ujt} that is capable of simultaneously fitting BAO and SNe~Ia data, while enforcing the Etherington distance duality relation $d_L = (1+z)^2 D_A$ and the model cosmology s a hard loss term.
-We formulate training as heteroscedastic maximum likelihood, learning both the distance-redshift relations and their redshift-dependent uncertainties.
+The main tool we use is a Physics-Informed Neural Network (PINN) \cite{Raissi2019, raissi2024physicsinformedneuralnetworksextensions, Dai:2023kip, Bachar:2025eja, Verma:2025ujt} that is capable of simultaneously fitting BAO and SNe~Ia data, while enforcing the Etherington distance duality relation $d_L = (1+z)^2 D_A$ and the model cosmology as hard loss term.
+We formulate training as heteroscedastic maximum likelihood --- where the network learns redshift-dependent uncertainties rather than assuming a fixed noise level --- learning both the distance-redshift relations and their uncertainties simultaneously.
 By enabling or disabling the distance duality and cosmological model constraints independently, we obtain four configurations (TT, TF, FT, FF) that isolate the contribution of each prior to the final $M_B(z)$ reconstruction.
 We apply this to four models spanning standard and dynamical dark energy: $\Lambda$CDM, CPL \cite{Chevallier2001,Linder2003}, GEDE (Generalised Emergent Dark Energy) \cite[][]{Li:2020ybr}, and LsCDM \cite[Lambda-sign CDM,][]{Akarsu:2021fol, Akarsu:2024eoo}, using DESI~DR2 best-fit parameters \cite{DESI:2025zgx} under two fiducial sets (DESI+CMB \cite{Planck2020} and DESI+PP \cite{Scolnic2022}).
-Additionally, we present results from alternative version of the PINN code that uses instead the Fisher densities to sample the $z$ distribution and errors.
+Additionally, we present results from an alternative version of the PINN code that instead uses the Fisher densities to sample the $z$ distribution and errors.
 The advantages of the Fisher information-weighted method are that trains independent networks on BAO and SN data, providing clean probe separation.